ChariseWalraven/radio-app/README.md

 Notes to the adjudicators:

-- I don't have an Apple developer account, so this app was not tested on iOS.
+- I don't have anything Apple, so this app was made for Android.
 If you're planning on using an iPhone, please keep this in mind.
+It probably won't work, since I didn't add any permissions or anything for iOS.
+I'd rather not develop for iOS at all than have a frustrating, non-functional app.
 - The debug build has a testing page that can be reached via the last navigation item in the bottom bar.

 # B-Radio CL